 Over time artificial grass becomes dirty and smelly depending if you have a dog or cat that likes to use it for their litter tray.
 Just like a carpet at home, your fake grass will hold dirt and other debris over time.
 In this article, we are going to share with you the dos and don’ts when it comes to cleaning your artificial/fake grass.

 To successfully clean your artificial grass you must not use any chemicals, adding chemicals to clean your fake grass will kill it off just as quick as real grass.
-Chemicals will stain and remove the colour, but might also cause it to fall apart!
-Chemicals such as bleach, floor cleaner and carpet cleaner is a big don’t!
+Chemicals will stain and remove the colour, but might also cause it to fall apart.
+Chemicals such as bleach, floor cleaner and carpet cleaner are big don’ts.

 - Do not use potent cleaning chemicals